xiaolaba/Arduino_Cpp_call_asm_function/README.md

 ```

 in test.S, the actual function body,
+by defualt, avr-gcc assembler subroutine, r0, r31, r18-r27, assembler rotine can be used freely,
 ```
 LED_TOGGLE: // start of our function
   (your_code) // any code